Next Permanent England Manager Odds*

-Rodgers recently became manager of Leicester City and will hope to make a big impression at the Midlands club, having previously done well with Liverpool and the Reds came fairly close to winning the Premier League title in 2014.
+Rodgers has made a huge success of things at Leicester City and will undoubtedly guide them into the Champions League this season after a near-miss twelve months ago, while he previously did well with Liverpool and the Reds came fairly close to winning the Premier League title in 2014.

 Since then, he has won two domestic trebles north of the border with Celtic and perhaps he’ll eventually aspire to become a national team manager, with Steven Gerrard previously praising his man-management when the pair worked together at Anfield.

 |Brand||Free Bet Value||Loyalty Programme||Free Bet Expiry||Bonus||Claim Bonus|

 |20||7 Days||Bet £10 Get £20||Claim Bonus||New customers only, min deposit and bet £10 (£20 if E/W bet) from UK Debit card only.
 Paypal not accepted.
 Min odds evens (1/5 per multi selection).
 4x £5 Free Bets valid for 7 days, stake not returned, no cash out.
 T&Cs apply.|

 |10||30 Days||Bet £15, Get £10||Claim Bonus||18+, Welcome Bonus: New Players only, 1st Deposit, Min Deposit,: £10, max £10 free bet valid for 14 days, bets must be placed at odds of 1/1 or greater and be settled within 14 days of placement.
 System bets not eligible.
 Neteller,Skrill and Paypal not eligible.
 T&Cs apply|